leepeony/SQL-final/README.md

 **C.** Quite a few students have been complaining that the professors are absent from some of their courses.

-**1.** Write a query to list the names of all courses where the # of faculty assigned to those courses is zero.
-The output should be in alphabetical order by course name.
+⋅⋅⋅**1.** Write a query to list the names of all courses where the # of faculty assigned to those courses is zero.
+The output ⋅⋅⋅should be in alphabetical order by course name.

-**2.** Using the above, write a query to list the course names and the # of students in those courses for all courses where there are no assigned faculty.
-The output should be ordered first by # of students descending and then by course name ascending.
+⋅⋅⋅**2.** Using the above, write a query to list the course names and the # of students in those courses for all courses where ⋅⋅⋅there are no assigned faculty.
+The output should be ordered first by # of students descending and then by course name ⋅⋅⋅ascending.